Jump to:

 Laboratory studies

 Lab studies are typically not indicated for lumbar strain.
-Erythrocyte sedimentation rate (ESR) and/or C-reactive protein (CRP) may be obtained to rule out infection or inflammatory arthritis when such suspicion exists.
+Complete blood cell count, erythrocyte sedimentation rate and/or C-reactive protein may be obtained to rule out infection or inflammatory arthritis when such suspicion exists.

 Imaging

-Imaging studies are not indicated for acute axial low back pain related to lumbar strain in the absence of red flags and provide minimal clinical benefit.
-Plain lumbar x-rays are recommended in patients with history of osteoporosis, chronic steroid use, low velocity trauma, in an elderly individual or to evaluate a young patient for ankylosing spondylitis.5 In uncomplicated low back pain, lumbar CT and MRI have not been found to lead to improved outcomes.
-In addition, they often identify radiographic abnormalities that may be present even in asymptomatic patients and could lead to unnecessary interventions.6
+Imaging studies such as plain radiographs are not indicated for acute axial LBP related to lumbar strain in the absence of red flags as they provide minimal clinical benefit.
+In uncomplicated LBP, lumbar CT and MRI have not been found to lead to improved outcomes.8 In addition, they often identify radiographic abnormalities that may be present even in asymptomatic patients and could lead to unnecessary interventions.9 Imaging may be indicated for a patient with LBP in a rehabilitation program for at least 6 weeks without improvement.
+If a patient has previously discussed “red flag” symptoms, then further imaging such as plain radiographs, CT, and/or MRI should be obtained.10

 Supplemental assessment tools